 If you can get your head around the fact that travelling with your kids will never be the same as BC (before children), then you’re 80 per cent there.
 Yes, you need more ‘stuff’, you definitely have to be more organised, and you’ll most likely be up by dawn every day.
 You also have to consider their needs and wants, especially when they get older and have a say in where they’d like to go.

 But as a parent, you have to consider all those matters on a daily basis anyway.
 Nothing new there.

-There may not be a secret formula to travelling with kids – but there doesn’t need to be one.
+There may not be a secret formula for making travelling with kids easier – but there doesn’t need to be one.
 Just make sure you enjoy yourselves and the rest will take care of itself.